Sunasity/Arsenal/README.md

 A computational Lib for Machine Learning
 Long Time To be Finished

+DONE:
+	1.STRASSEN algorithm added, about 10% enhance in performance

 TODO:
-	#Using Vector to replace ptr.
-	Adding Strassen ALgorithm to enhance performance
+	Modify the structure
+	Optimize the STRASSEN